 This web page shows only a small excerpt of our Killion research.
 Another 243 words(17 lines of text) covering the years 1180, 1981, 1180 and 1172 are included under the topic Early Killion History in all our PDF Extended History products.

 More information is included under the topic Early Killion Notables in all our PDF Extended History products.

 Many Irish families boarded ships bound for North America in the middle of 19th century to escape the conditions of poverty and racial discrimination .
 Although these immigrants often arrived in a destitute state, they went on to make important contributions to the emerging nations of the United States and Canada.
 An inquiry into many immigration and passenger lists has revealed many early immigrants to North America bearing the Killion family name:

-Killion Settlers in the United States in the 18th Century
+Killion Settlers in United States in the 18th Century

-Killion Settlers in the United States in the 19th Century
+Killion Settlers in United States in the 19th Century

 The Killion Family Crest was acquired from the Houseofnames.com archives.
 The Killion Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.